 Our cash requirements depend on numerous factors, including product development activities, penetration of the direct sales market, market acceptance of new products, and effective management of inventory levels in response to sales forecasts.
 We expect to devote capital resources to continue our product development, expand manufacturing capacity and continue research and development activities.
 We will examine other growth opportunities, including strategic alliances, and we expect any such activities will be funded from existing cash and cash equivalents, as well as issuance of additional equity or additional borrowings, subject to market and other conditions.
-We believe that our current cash balances, and cash generated from future operations, will be sufficient to fund operations for the next six months.
-If cash generated from operations is not sufficient to satisfy our working capital and capital expenditure requirements, we may be required to sell additional equity or obtain additional credit facilities.
+We believe that our current cash balances, and cash generated from future operations, will be sufficient to fund operations through the end of 2004.
+We therefore expect that we will be required to sell additional equity or obtain additional credit facilities in the near term.
+We further expect that cash generated from operations will not be sufficient to satisfy our working capital and capital expenditure requirements over the next twelve months, so we expect that we will be required to sell additional equity or obtain additional credit facilities during that period.
 We cannot be certain that this financing will be available or that we will be able to complete financing on satisfactory terms, if at all.